proof88/PGE/PGE/docpages/menu-04-Networking.md

             ISteamNetworkingMessage* pIncomingGnsMsg[const nIncomingMsgArraySize = 10];
             const int numGnsMsgs = receiveMessages(pIncomingGnsMsg, nIncomingMsgArraySize);  // so we read max 10 PKTs from GNS each frame (max.
 600 PKT/s @ 60 FPS)

-            // AP: we might increase nIncomingMsgArraySize, however in that case CPU usage will also increase that might lead to less framerate.
+            // AP-7:  we might increase nIncomingMsgArraySize, however in that case CPU usage will also increase that might lead to less framerate.
             //        But that is still better than dropping packets due to full buffer.
-            // AP: we might have different nIncomingMsgArraySize for server and clients, based on estimation.
+            // AP-12: we might have different nIncomingMsgArraySize for server and clients, based on estimation.
-            // AP: nIncomingMsgArraySize should be configurable by CVAR.
+            // AP-11: nIncomingMsgArraySize should be configurable by CVAR.
-            // AP: check how big is the low-level buffer used by GNS from where receiveMessages() grabs the packets!
+            // AP-8:  check how big is the low-level buffer used by GNS from where receiveMessages() grabs the packets!
 Can we increase it?
-            // AP: can we check if this low-level buffer is full?
+            // AP-9:  can we check if this low-level buffer is full?
 We should log it.
-            // AP: can we know if we read all messages by receiveMessages() or there are still remaining?
+            // AP-10: can we know if we read all messages by receiveMessages() or there are still remaining?
 If so, we should log it!
 That is the start of a congestion.

             for (int i = 0; i < numGnsMsgs; i++) {
               pge_network::PgePacket pkt;
               memcpy(&pkt, (pIncomingGnsMsg[i])->m_pData, nActualPktSize);                   // !!! expensive deep copy !!!
               (pIncomingGnsMsg[i])->Release();                                               // cheap unlink from linked list m_queuePackets.push_back(pktAsConst);                                          // !!! expensive deep copy !!!
-                                                                                             // AP: find a way to link these into m_queuePackets maybe?
+                                                                                             // AP-99: find a way to link these into m_queuePackets maybe?
             }
           }
         ) {}